RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

     - For syncer: `syncer`
     - For metrics exporter: `metrics_exporter`
 - cert-file-name - The name of your certificate file
-- key-file-name - The name of your non-password protected key file
+- key-file-name - The name of your key file

 For example, to replace the cm certificate with the private key "key.pem" and the certificate file "cluster.pem":